Yad Ben Zvi

-History
+History and activities

-Yad Ben-Zvi is a research institute established to continue the Zionist, educational and cultural activities of Israel's second and longest serving president, Yizhak Ben–Zvi.
+Yad Ben-Zvi is a research institute established to continue the Zionist, educational and cultural activities of Israel's second and longest-serving president, Yizhak Ben–Zvi.
 It is housed in the home and offices of Ben-Zvi and his wife, Rachel Yanait, in Jerusalem's Rehavia neighborhood.

 Ben-Zvi founded the institute in 1947 to explore the history and culture of the Jewish communities living in Arab countries.
 It houses a library of manuscripts, rare books and a photographic archive, and runs an academic publishing house.

-In 1956, the Institute began its publication of the Annual, Sefunot, a journal that publishes articles on Jewish communities in the East, from the end of the Middle Ages to the present.
-In 1979, it began publishing the Quarterly, Pe'amim: Studies in Oriental Jewry.
+Education

 Yad-Ben Zvi organizes courses, seminars, lectures and special tours of Jerusalem.

 In 2012, the institute opened a new international school for Jerusalem studies in a renovated historic building formerly known as the Pioneer Women's House.